Status

 Since Royal Assent, the following commencement regulations have been made by the Secretary of State bringing various other provisions into force:

-Importantly however, the key risk assessment and safety duties on in-scope organisations will not become applicable until relevant Ofcom guidance/codes of practice have been finalised.
-Ofcom is consulting on its guidance/codes of practice on a phased basis.
-Businesses will need to conduct their first illegal content risk assessment within 3 months of the relevant guidance being finalised; this is forecast to be Q4 2024-Q1 2025.
+Importantly, however, the key risk assessment and safety duties on in-scope services do not apply until relevant Ofcom guidance/codes of practice have been finalised on a phased basis.
+So far, Ofcom has consulted on and published its Illegal Harms Statement, including its Risk Assessment Guidance and Risk Profiles for illegal harms, and its final draft Illegal content Codes of Practice for user-to-user and search services, which were laid before Parliament on 16 December 2024.
+Businesses will need to finish conducting their first illegal content risk assessments by 16 March 2025 (within 3 months of publication) and are expected to need to start complying with their illegal content safety duties from 17 March 2025.
 The other risk assessment and safety duties (including those related to children's harms and for categorised services) will follow.

 Name: